lkoepsel/Dashboard/README.md

         switch-open.svg           858
 ```
 For more information as to why LittleFS, see [joltwallet on Github](https://github.com/joltwallet/esp_littlefs)
+### blink:
+* basic blink program used to test tool chain, test IDE, test board, just to good to have at my fingertips... :)
 ## Boards
 * [Adafruit Feather ESP32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/overview)
 * [Dev Board from DOIT] - Identifies as a NodeMCU-32S